Huge community response brings flood of support after London fire

 Many of Grenfell Tower’s residents were regular attendees at the mosque, which hosts iftar — the fast-breaking nightly meal during Ramadan — for around 300 people.

-When the inferno took hold early Wednesday, many local Muslims were still awake and eating suhoor — their last meal before dawn — and ran toward the fire to see how they could help.
+When the inferno took hold early Wednesday, many local Muslims were either coming back from iftar or preparing for suhoor — their last meal before dawn — and ran toward the fire to see how they could help.

 Reem Abdul, 22, saw friends posting about the fire on Snapchat at about 1:30 a.m. local time (8:30 a.m.
 ET) She headed down to a local church with a friend to distribute water to victims.
 Later, Abdul went home and gathered more supplies to donate including shampoo, toiletries, baby milk and her baby nephew's old clothing.